gx0r/connect-session-knex/Readme.md

 # Connect Session Knex

-connect-session-knex is a session store using [knex.js](http://knexjs.org/) as the backend.
+connect-session-knex is a session store using [knex.js](http://knexjs.org/), which is a SQL query builder for Postgres, MySQL, MariaDB and SQLite3.

 ## Installation